 VRS manages a portion of the trust fund's assets in-house, with the goal of reducing costs while maintaining a high return on investments.
-As of September 30, 2021, approximately 30 percent of the trust fund was managed in-house (Figure 6).
-In-house managed assets included nearly the entire fixed income program and approximately 37 percent of the public equity program.
+As of September 30, 2022, approximately 27 percent of the trust fund was managed in-house (Figure 6).
+In-house managed assets included nearly the entire fixed income program and approximately 45 percent of the public equity program.

 In-house management of assets has resulted in substantial cost savings.
-According to CEM, VRS saves approximately \$45 million annually by managing assets in-house instead of paying fees to outside managers.
+According to CEM, VRS saves approximately \$61 million annually by managing assets in-house instead of paying fees to outside managers.
 These annual savings remain in the fund and are reinvested, which compounds savings over time.

-In-house managed public equity assets met or outperformed their benchmarks for the one- and 10-year periods ending September 30, 2021.
-For example, these assets generated a return of 13.3 percent over the 10-year period, meeting the benchmark.
-Similar to the overall public equity program, in-house managed public equity assets under-performed their benchmark for the three- and five-year periods.
+In-house managed public equity assets outperformed their benchmarks for the one-, three-, and 10-year periods ending September 30, 2022.
+Similar to the overall public equity program, in-house managed public equity assets underperformed their benchmark for the five-year period.

-Among fixed income assets managed in-house, the core portfolio outperformed its benchmarks for all periods ending September 30, 2021.
-Core portfolio assets outperformed the 10-year benchmark by 80 basis points and generated an annualized return of 3.8 percent over that period.
-Core portfolio assets outperformed their three- and five-year benchmarks by 140 and 110 basis points, respectively.
-The other fixed income asset portfolios managed in-house had mixed performance.
+In-house managed fixed income assets outperformed their benchmarks for all periods ending September 30, 2022.
+For example, core portfolio assets outperformed the 10- year benchmark by 70 basis points and generated an annualized return of 1.6 percent over that period.